twpayne/chezmoi/docs/REFERENCE.md

 is re-encrypted and replaces the original file in the source state.

-If the operating system supports hard links, then the edit command invokes the editor with filenames which match the target filename.
+If the operating system supports hard links, then the edit command invokes the editor with filenames which match the target filename, unless the `edit.hardlink` configuration variable is set to `false` the `--hardlink=false` command line flag is set.

 chezmoi will emit a warning if the editor returns in less than `edit.minDuration` (default `1s`).
 To disable this warning, set